turboMaCk/nix-elm-tools/README.md

 $ nix-build -A elm-test --arg compileHS true
 ```

-or in with remote install via nix
+or with remote install via nix

 ```nix
 let